 2021 Tailgating Guidelines

 If you have a Notre Dame-issued pass for reserved parking, it has to be displayed at all times.
-All lots open at 7 a.m.
+You can purchase one in advance through the Murnane Family Ticket Office.
+Lots are scheduled to open at 8 a.m. on game day.
 Zipper parking begins at 9 a.m. in the Joyce and Stadium Lots.
 If you’re traveling with multiple cars, make sure to arrive at the same time.
 Holding spots isn’t allowed.

 General game day pay-to-park lots are available at White Field ($30) and Burke Golf Course ($40).
 Handicap-accessible parking is available at Bulla Lot ($30) for cars with a state-issued placard or license plate.

 - Charcoal grills

 - Deep fryers

 - Amplified sound; excessively loud speakers

 - Propane grills with gas tanks smaller than 20 lbs

 - Tents and canopies (no larger than 10 feet by 10 feet)